frank-ventures/teched-week03-project/README.md

 I had to search for a couple of functions _(linked to below, in Resources)_, one of them being to enable the user to hit 'enter' on their keyboard to use their search term.

+It took a while to figure out a good way to access the index position of the currently selected image _(the current object)_, however I found an inbuilt method thanks to MDN Docs which let me add the function to navigate between images.
+I made it so that the position is retained regardless of using buttons or clicking thumbnails.

 ### Future Improvements

 ## Further Detail